Box Robotics Speeds Up AGVs with Ouster Lidar Sensors

 Ouster is very excited to be the 3D lidar of choice for the Box robotics team and looks forward to seeing their progress in the coming years.

-Box Robotics was founded in 2019 and is based in Philadelphia.
-Learn more at https://www.boxrobotics.ai/
+Box Robotics was founded in 2019 and was acquired by Seegrid in October 2020.
+Learn more at: https://seegrid.com/box-robotics/

 Box Robotics is using the OS1-16 and OS1-32 (Below Horizon beam configuration).
 Learn more about the sensors here.